 When Should I Worry?

-A 2019 study revealed that it’s entirely normal for babies to move around in the womb at night.
-So much so, 75% of women who participated in the research reported bedtime as the highest time for punches, twists, and twirls.
-All movement in utero is a normal part of pregnancy.
-Whether babies in utero are asleep or awake, they move 50 times or more each hour, from stretching their body to moving their head.
+A 2019 study revealed that it’s entirely normal for babies to move around in the womb at night.2 So much so that 75% of women who participated in the research reported bedtime as the highest time for punches, twists, and twirls.2 All movement in utero is a normal part of pregnancy.
+Whether babies in utero are asleep or awake, they move 50 times or more each hour, from stretching their body to moving their head.1

 While soon-to-be-moms usually report feeling the first fetal movement, also known as quickening, anywhere from the 16 to 22-week mark of gestation, a fetus has actually been active since the early weeks of their pregnancy.
 Around ten weeks of gestation, babies begin to move their heads and necks.
 This is followed by breathing, body rolls, and limb movement by 15 weeks.

 Kicks are also a sign of a healthy pregnancy—and science agrees.
-Research has discovered that movement in utero allows a baby to properly develop their bones, cartilage, joints, and muscles.
-Their body is growing and developing, which comes with stretching and flexing their newfound limbs.
+Research has discovered that movement in utero allows babies to properly develop their bones, cartilage, joints, and muscles.3 Their body is growing and developing, which comes with stretching and flexing their newfound limbs.

 5 Tricks to Get Much Needed Sleep

-Although it’s great news that your baby’s nighttime womb party is healthy and normal, you still are suffering from long, sleepless nights.
-Here are six tactics that can help you get some shut-eye and potentially help your little one quiet down.
+Although it’s great news that your baby’s nighttime womb party is healthy and normal, you still suffer from long, sleepless nights.
+Here are six tactics to help you get some shut-eye and potentially help your little one quiet down.

 1. Become best friends with a pregnancy pillow.